era-coder/NBTC/README.md

 ---

-### What is Nano?
+### What is Nano-bitcoin?

 Nano is a digital payment protocol designed to be accessible and lightweight, with a focus on removing inefficiencies present in other cryptocurrencies.
-With ultrafast transactions and zero fees on a secure, green and decentralized network, this makes Nano ideal for everyday transactions.
+With ultrafast transactions and zero fees on a secure, green and decentralized network, this makes Nano ideal for everyday transactions.we are trying to combine bitcoin with a 21 mil cap with nano to make an ultimate peer to peer cash. our idea is to give nano for every bitcoin you own, for example if you own 1 BTC you will get 1 nano for free. you dont need to exchange it.
+NBTC is fast, feeless,

 ---